Alexander Kohut: Dictionary of the Talmud

-In 1880 Kohut was called to Oradea, Hungary, where he remained until 1884.
+In 1880, Kohut was called to Oradea, now Romania, where he remained until 1884.
 While there he published (1881) A Zsidók Története.
 A Biblia Befejezésétől a Jelenkorig (introduced into many schools in Hungary as a text-book), and translated the entire Bible into Hungarian.
 Part of the manuscript was, however, lost, and the work never appeared in print.
 At Oradea he became acquainted with Kálmán Tisza, prime minister of Hungary, who, hearing him speak at a national gathering of notables, was so carried away by his eloquence that he caused him to be called to the Hungarian parliament as representative of the Jews.

-In 1885 Kohut was elected rabbi of Congregation Ahavath Chesed in New York.
+In 1885, Kohut was invited to be the rabbi of Congregation Ahavath Chesed in New York.
 His arrival in the U.S. was the signal for rallying the conservative forces of American Jewry; and it was not long before he was bitterly assailed by the radical wing.
 A series of lectures on Ethics of the Fathers, only the first part of which was printed in book form (New York, 1885), clearly set forth his conservatism; and so marked was this attitude and the influence it had upon the public mind that the leaders of Reform felt called upon to institute the memorable Pittsburg Conference, to accentuate their own advanced views and their independence of the historic traditions of the past.